DataDog/documentation/content/en/api/metrics/metrics_timeseries.md

 * 20 bytes for the metric names
 * 50 bytes for the timeseries

 The full payload is approximately \~ 100 bytes.
-However, with the DogStatsD API, compression is applied and the typical payload is very small.
+However, with the DogStatsD API, compression is applied, which reduces the payload size.

 #### ARGUMENTS